apache/skywalking/docs/README.md

       * [Dynamic Configuration](en/setup/backend/dynamic-config.md).
 Make configuration of OAP changed dynamic, from remote service or 3rd party configuration management system.
       * [Uninstrumented Gateways](en/setup/backend/uninstrumented-gateways.md).
 Configure gateways/proxies that are not supported by SkyWalking agent plugins, to reflect the delegation in topology graph.
     * [UI setup document](en/setup/backend/ui-setup.md).
+* [Contributing Guides](en/guides/README.md).
+Guides are for PMC member, committer or new contributor.
+At here, you can know how to contribute from beginning.
+  * [Contact us](en/guides/README.md#contact-us).
+Guide users about how to contact the official committer team or communicate with the project community.
+  * [Process to become official Apache SkyWalking Committer](en/guides/asf/committer.md).
+How to become an official committer or PMC member.
+  * [Compiling Guide](en/guides/How-to-build.md).
+Follow this to compile the whole project from the source code.
+  * [Agent plugin development guide](en/guides/Java-Plugin-Development-Guide.md).
+Guide the developer to write their plugin, and follow [plugin test requirement](en/guides/Plugin-test.md) when you push the plugin to the upstream.
 * [Protocols](en/protocols/README.md).
 Protocols show the communication ways between agents/probes and backend.
 Anyone, interested in uplink telemetry data, definitely should read this.
 * [FAQs](en/FAQ/README.md).
 Include a manifest, including already known setup problems, secondary developments experiments.
 When  you are facing a problem, check here first.